-09 Jul The Best Yoast SEO Bug Fix for Attachments in 5 Easy Steps
+09 Jul How to fix the Yoast SEO Bug for Attachments in 5 Easy Steps

 So you can see, you need to do some due diligence over your attachment URLs whether you use Yoast or not.
 And if they end up in Google, well, remove them.

 What was the Yoast Bug?

 In short, the Yoast bug, meant every single image that have ever been uploaded to your website, now created a brand new page on your website.
 It created the possibility of THOUSANDS of new pages with literally ZERO content on them.
 To Google – that’s a thin content website.